"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Availability of Free Plugins

-For many WordPress plugins dev, having a freemium version helps build awareness, downloads, and user base, and subsequently, increase paying customers.
+For many WordPress plugins dev, having a freemium version helps build awareness and increase downloads, user base, and premium customers.

 WPForms